LarschLab/mp_semiCL_behavior/experiment_data_overview.md

 | Stimulus data   | `x`, `y`, and `stimulus_name` for each dot (8 dots) |

 For analysis, **only the first 45 columns** (fish data) are relevant.
-Stimulus positions should be retrieved from the trajectory file and transformed relative to the fish position at the start of each trial.
+Stimulus positions should be retrieved from the stimuli trajectory file and transformed relative to the fish position at the start of each trial.

 Coordinate system details:
 - **Fish positions (`x`, `y`)** are in *absolute pixel coordinates*.